amitjavilaventura/plotmics/README.md

 * `expressionCor()`: function that computes the correlation of expression values between samples.
 * `compareCounts()`: function that draws a scatter plot of gene expression values between 2 samples.
 * `ggVennBed()`: draws a Venn diagram with the intersection of two BED files, obtained with `bedtoolsr::bt.intersect()`.
+* `expressionHeatmapBar()`: draws a heatmap with expression values and combines it with a barplots of sense/antisense expression values.

 ## Install `plotmics`